Novelty yarns: Bouclé

 Bouclé, or looped, yarns are created by loosely looping an effect yarn around a base yarn.
 They can be made of any type of fiber and are usually composed of three plies, or strands, wrapped around each other.
 The texture is created by spinning one of the three plies more loosely than the other two.
 Fiber artists who choose to create projects in bouclé yarn must use extra care because if not handled carefully, the loose strand may split and snag on the knitting needles or crochet hook.

 Chenille

-The soft, fuzzy surface of chenille yarns, which resemble pipe cleaners in appearance, can be created in several ways.
-Most commonly, a fabric is first produced and then cut into narrow strips resembling a yarn.
-Then, when the fabric is cut, the raw edges become very fuzzy and produce the chenille appearance.
-Other chenilles are created by trimming a loosely attached effect fiber to create the fuzzy appearance.
-Still other chenilles are created by attaching or gluing fibers to the yarn.
+Chenille yarns are known for their soft, fuzzy surface, resembling pipe cleaners.
+There are several methods to create this texture.
+One common approach is to produce a fabric first and then cut it into narrow strips resembling yarn.
+When the fabric is cut, the raw edges become fuzzy, creating the chenille appearance.
+Alternatively, chenille can be made by trimming a loosely attached effect fiber to achieve the fuzzy texture.
+Some chenille yarns are also created by attaching or gluing fibers onto the yarn base.
+Each method results in the characteristic soft and fuzzy texture of chenille yarns.